bigmoves/atproto-oauth-client/README.md

 # ATProto OAuth Client for Deno

-Basically the Node client implementation but with a deno compatible jose to fix compatibility issues with Deno.
+Re-packaged version of `@atproto/oauth-client-node` that works with Deno.